1 0 6000 0 600 120 30 https://headerbidding.co 960 0

-How to Setup Google Ad Manager (DFP) for Prebid?
+How to Setup Prebid in Google Ad Manager?

 Here’s how Prebid works with Google Ad Manager: